Lswbanban/RickArdurous/README.md

 # To do
 - Editor
-	- limit the vertical puzzle screen to 4
+	- add undo/redo feature
 	- MapManager::MAX_UPDATABLE_ITEM_COUNT can be computed by the Editor and saved in MapDataConstVariables
-	- add undo/redo feature
 - Game Engine Optim
 	- add the PSTR()/F() macro around the menu strings?
 	- bug in Rick state machine, from Fall to Death (for example jump in dynamite explosion)